|Nutritional Guidelines (per serving)|

 - 1/4 cup sugar (or more to taste)

-- 2-3 tbsp. toasted dry shredded coconut (see toasting instructions at end of recipe)
+- 2 to 3 tbsp. toasted dry shredded coconut (see toasting instructions at end of recipe)

 Place 1 cup coconut milk in a mixing bowl.
 Crack in the eggs, and add a pinch of salt.
 Beat well with a fork or whisk until smooth (30 seconds to 1 minute).